smaolab/LXR-OWL/README.md

 LXR-marimba Drumsynth Firmware
 ====================================
-This version is a fork from PLD/RUDEOG that contains all original code and many new features (I called this version MARIMBA ! ):
+This version is a fork from PLD/RUDEOG that contains all original code and many new features (I called this version OWL as some of the plug ins added are coming from the nice project OWL http://hoxtonowl.com/patches-2/ ):

 ### 1. You can select among 72 pre filled patterns for each voice